West Mercia Police: Organisation

 West Mercia Police is overseen by an elected West Mercia Police and Crime Commissioner, which replaced the West Mercia Police Authority in 2012.

 The force is organised into five Local Policing Units (LPAs), which are alphabetically coded (C, D, E, F, G) by geographical areas.
 Operating across three counties, West Mercia Police maintains many stations, with each LPA having an HQ Police station.
 The LPAs are further divided into 82 Safer Neighbourhood Teams (SNT).

 PEEL inspection

 Her Majesty's Inspectorate of Constabulary and Fire & Rescue Services (HMICFRS) conducts a periodic police effectiveness, efficiency and legitimacy (PEEL) inspection of each police service's performance.
-In its latest PEEL inspection, West Mercia Police was rated as follows:
+In its latest PEEL inspection report (2022), West Mercia Police was rated as follows:

 Volunteer police cadets scheme

 A volunteer cadet scheme had existed in the Telford division since the early 1990s and in September 2013, the scheme was expanded force-wide, creating a new detachment of police cadets in each Territorial Policing Unit area.
 Each detachment is headquartered in the respective TPU HQ, except the South Worcestershire detachment, which is based at Tudor Grange Academy.

 In 2010, the Telford Cadets Detachment was awarded The Queen's Award for Voluntary Service.

 According to West Mercia Police's website, "The scheme is aimed at young people who wish to engage in a program that offers them an opportunity to gain a practical understanding of policing, develop their spirit of adventure and good citizenship, while supporting their local policing priorities through volunteering, working with partner agencies and positive participation in their communities."

 A new intake of approximately 15 new cadets per detachment occurs annually.
 New recruits must be aged 16 or over and have finished secondary education.
 Young people can remain as cadets for up to two years.
 Cadets can then consider joining the force at age 18, becoming a cadet leader in their detachment, or leaving the scheme altogether.

 Each detachment is led by several cadet leaders who are police officers, PCSOs and police volunteers from the force.